Are you ready to dust off your sneakers and dive into that fitness routine so you can finally get down to your goal weight?

 Don’t: Weigh yourself every day.

 Full disclosure — I break this rule.
 I weigh myself every morning just after I wake up.
-I don’t recommend it, but helps me stay on track.
+I don’t recommend it, but it helps me stay on track.
 Your weight can fluctuate every day based on how much sodium you consumed the day before, how much you sweated during your workout, whether you went to the bathroom, what time of the month it is, etc. If you’re the type who could get discouraged from seeing your weight go up a pound or two (or more) in 24 hours, then I recommend weighing in approximately the same time each week.
 It’ll give you a better overall sense of the trend your weight is heading in.
 Just keep in mind you might gain a few pounds during the first few weeks of beginning a program.
 We explain why — and when you should see the numbers drop — here.

 Do: Eat for the body you want — not the one you have.